datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/rdbms_java_types.md

 __mutable__ (something that can be updated, such as java.util.Date) and __immutable__ (something that is fixed from the point of construction, such as java.awt.Color).

-__The examples in this guide relate to current DataNucleus GitHub.
-Please consult the DataNucleus source code if you are using an earlier version since things have changed recently for user type mapping__.
+__This guide relates to current DataNucleus GitHub.
+Please consult the DataNucleus source code if you are using an earlier version since things may be different in other versions__.

 ### Java type to single column mapping